Cheltenham Gold Cup Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 4)

 Who is the leading jockey in the Cheltenham Gold Cup?

-Thanks to Al Boum Photo, Paul Townend is the only current jockey to win the race more than once in recent history.
+Thanks to Al Boum Photo in 2020 and 2021, and Galopin Des Champs in the last two editions, Paul Townend is the only current jockey to win the race more than once in recent history.
 Nico De Boinville went very close to record his second success - after Coneygree in 2015 - with Santini in 2020.

 Who is the leading trainer in the Cheltenham Gold Cup?